256dpi/arduino-mqtt/README.md

 bool subscribe(const char topic[], int qos);
 ```

+- The functions return a boolean that indicates if the subscribe has been successful (true).

 Unsubscribe from a topic:

 ```c++
 bool unsubscribe(const String &topic);
 bool unsubscribe(const char topic[]);
 ```

+- The functions return a boolean that indicates if the unsubscribe has been successful (true).

 Sends and receives packets: